LSeaburg/FiggieServer/README.md

    ```shell
    docker compose up --build
    ```
-   Add `-d` to start in the background
+   Optionally add `-d` to start in the background

 3. Go to `http://localhost:8050` to view the dashboard